lkiesow/leihs-wiki/LDAP-configuration.md

 * wrong: 'master_bind_pw:12345'
 * correct: 'master_bind_pw: 12345'

+#### Distinguished Names
+'Distinguished Name' is LDAP speak for "complete, unambiguous path to an object inside LDAP".
+You will need to specify DN strings in LDAP.yml.
+It can be hard /error prone to build a complete DN string by hand.
+To make your life easier copy the whole distinguishedName of an object out of the 'Active Directory Users and Computers' console:
+* Open the 'Active Directory Users and Computers' console
+* In the view menu enable "Advanced Features"
+* Open the properties of an OU, User or Group and look for the "Attribute-Editor" tab
+* Copy the contents of the attribute `distinguishedName` to the value of `master_bind_dn` in the config file (click on "Edit" first).
+* Paste the whole string to your config file where needed.

+Examples
+A user:
+CN=LeihsEnumUser,OU=NonHuman,OU=users,DC=example,DC=org
+An Object Unit (folder):
+OU=users,DC=example,DC=org
+A user group object:
+CN=grpAllLeihsAdmins,OU=Users,OU=Groups,DC=example,DC=org

 #### host
 The hostname of your LDAP server.
 Active Directory: enter your AD domain name here, not just a hostname.
 The domain name resolves to all available Domain Controllers - good for redundancy.
 In the example above the value should read
 'example.org'
+A regular hostname is will work, but without redundancy of course.

 #### port
 Active Directory: Use 636 if you want to use `simple_tls` encryption.
 Use 389 if you set `encryption` to `none`.
 Open your firewall to allow either 636 TCP or 389 (UDP, TCP).